yhhc2/Iso-seq_public/README.md

 </div>

-For example, isoforms in HARS1 is known to undergo altered splicing which results in NMD in UDN212054 As a result, treatment with CHX causes HARS1 isoforms to show up as significant under hypothesis 1.
+For example, an isoform in HARS1 is known to undergo altered splicing which results in NMD in UDN212054 As a result, treatment with CHX causes HARS1 isoforms to show up as significant under hypothesis 1.
 However, EDN1 was not previously known to harbor variants that result in NMD in